gustafe/aoc2023/README.md

 Leaderboard completion time: 5m02s

-### Day 5: If You Give A Seed A Fertilizer - Part 1
+### Day 5: If You Give A Seed A Fertilizer

-A tough problem combined with a stressful day leads to only one star so far.
+I solved both parts after thinking about it for a while.

+I had the right idea from the start for part 2, which was handling ranges of integers instead of arrays.
+But I got lost in the weeds trying to get my iterations to to work.
+Studying some other solution put me on the right track.

+This solution supersedes my earlier part 1, which can be dredged from the repo is one wishes to see it.

-Score: **1**
+Score: 2

 Leaderboard completion time: 26m37s